Fuyukai/Kyoukai/docs/gettingstarted.rst

     from kyoukai import Kyoukai

-This imports the Kyōkai application class from the library, allowing you to create a new object inside your code.
+This imports the Kyoukai application class from the library, allowing you to create a new object inside your code.

 Routes
 ~~~~~~

-Routes in Kyōkai are very simple, and if you have ever used Flask, are
+Routes in Kyoukai are very simple, and if you have ever used Flask, are
 similar in style to Flask routes.

 Routes are made up of three parts: